We need to set OpenFOAM configurations, preProcessing.sh, and runScript.py for DAFoam optimization.

 exit(1)

-In the next section, we will elaborate on some common modification for this case.
+In the next section, we will elaborate on some common modifications for this case.